top of page

 Our Turn:

-My thoughts whisper.
-“What if this doesn’t matter?”
-“What if you’re not enough?”
+My thoughts whisper: “What if you’re not enough?”

 As I shared the Swerve Tool with Pooh and Piglet, things took a hilarious turn.
 They began practicing “Swerve” out loud — trying different tones, accents and dramatic pauses like actors auditioning for a Hundred Acre Wood action film.

 And that laughter?
-It wasn’t just fun — it made the tool work even better.
+It wasn’t just funit made the tool feel even more powerful.

 So whether you’re spiraling like Piglet, second-guessing like Pooh or just trying to survive a stressful Tuesday, say “SWERVE.”